AxelXrest/flexihire/README.md

 * The responsiveness of this website was handcrafted with love, so it might look a bit off on your devices due to my limited resources and reach.

 <h2>✨ Briefing ✨</h2>

 FlexiHire claims to be a notch above freelancing giants like Upwork, offering a chaotic blend of features: smart job matching, real-time communication, verified profiles, and global reach.
 It's supposed to empower freelancers and employers alike in a new freelancing utopia.
 Dive into FlexiHire today and explore the wild world of freelance opportunities.

-<h2>TechTango(Initialization)</h2>
+<h2>TechTango (Initialization)</h2>
 <h2 id="installation"> Installation:</h2>

-If you plan to use it then fork the repo and download all dependancies and run.
-You should have [NodeJS](https://nodejs.org/en) installed in your pc to run the web.
+If you plan to use it, fork the repo, download all dependencies, and run it.
+You should have [NodeJS](https://nodejs.org/en) installed on your PC to run the web.

 <details>
 <summary><b>Download Dependancies:</b></summary>